HexRweb/hookit/README.md

 Arguments:
  - `hookID` - the ID of the hook; this is the first argument that was passed to addHook (i.e. `beforeSave`)
  - `mergerArgs` - An array of arguments to pass to the merger function.
-The merger function will be called like `fn(results, ...mergerArgs)`
+The merger function will be called like `merge(results, ...mergerArgs)`
  - (Sync only) `initialValue` - the initial value for the resolver.
 In the `beforeSave` example, this will be the content to be saved (i.e post content)
  - `...hookArgs` - the arguments to be passed to the hook; for sync hooks, the hook will be called like `fn(currentValue, ...hookArgs)`, and for async functions, `fn(...hookArgs)`